prime31/SpriteKit/README.md

 SpriteKit
 =========

+SpriteKit has been superceded by the built-in Unity 2D tools.
+This repository is unmaintained and here for historical reference only.

 SpriteKit is a lightweight sprite creation and animation library.
 It is designed to do a few things and then get out of your way.